-An Education degree will help develop learning skills as well as teaching skills such as problem solving learning, oral and written communication, observational skill, Interpersonal skill, experimental learning, teamwork, research, time management, discipline, self management, building an ideal philosophy of life, self realization, ICT skills, how to create learning environment, understanding the psychological aspects of students, and making institutional planning, professional ethics.
-As a subject Education helps both student and teacher in continuous skill development and provides guidance in living a healthy life in social environment.
+An Education degree will help develop learning skills as well as teaching skills such as problem solving learning, oral and written communication, observational skill, interpersonal skill, experimental learning, teamwork, research, time management, discipline, self management, building an ideal philosophy of life, self realization, ICT skills, how to create learning environment, understanding the psychological aspects of students, and making institutional planning, professional ethics.
+As a subject Education helps both student and teacher in continuous skill development and provides guidance in living a healthy life in the social environment.
 Students can develop their own perspectives, interpretation, and understanding of other perspectives, values and attitude.
-They also can aware and understand of people, culture, societies and their environmental, socio-economical, political factors, and their impacts on child's developments, society and educational policy, think about the education for children with special needs and they also become aware their responsibility and role towards society.
+They can also be aware of and understand people, culture, societies and their environmental, socio-economic, political factors, and their impacts on a child's developments.
+Society and its educational policy, think about the education for children with special needs and they also become aware their responsibility and role towards society.